solosodium/SimplyWords/README.md

 # SimplyWords

 A simple vocabulary learning app.
 You can create your own vocabulary lists and review them by voting up or down on each word.
+Created for GRE preparation purposes.